Home

 In addition you may find yourself feeling under pressure of deadlines or you live with a hundred daily conflicts: Should I finish this job now or answer the phone?
 How can I get home in time when stuck in traffic?
 Why doesn't the light change....that driver stop tailgating...the program load faster....my email go where I want....

-So what is the mechanism of the Cause of Osteopenia Stress?
+The mechanism of the Cause of Osteopenia Stress:

 When you feel stressed, your body increase the production of Cortisol.
 Now Cortisol is produced in the adrenal glands and it has some important functions: